cloudmesh-community/fa18-523-88/project-report/report.md

 ## Example

+:o: unclear, why not provide also an instalation section with requirements.txt

 ## Tools and Technology

 The tools and technology deployed for this project are going to be covered in